astropy/specutils/docs/analysis.rst

 The specutils package comes with a set of tools for doing common analysis tasks on astronomical spectra.
 Some examples of applying these tools are described below.
-The basic spectrum shown here is used in the examples in the sub-sections below - see :doc:`spectrum1d` for more on creating spectra:
+The basic spectrum shown here is used in the examples in the sub-sections below - a gaussian-profile line with flux of 5 GHz Jy.
+See :doc:`spectrum1d` for more on creating spectra:

 .. plot::
     :include-source: true